dzeke/ColoradoRiverCollaborate/LakeMeadWaterBankDivideInflow/README.md

 **Software**: Facilitator has a Google Account.

-## Facilitation Directions
+## Directions to Guide a Model Session

 **Setup**
 1. Download the file **[LakeMeadWaterBankDivideInflow.xlsx](https://github.com/dzeke/ColoradoRiverCollaborate/raw/refs/heads/main/LakeMeadWaterBankDivideInflow/LakeMeadWaterBankDivideInflow.xlsx)** to your computer.
 1. Move the Excel file to your Google Drive.
 Open as a Google Sheet.
 1. Open the **Versions** Worksheet to see updates.
-1. Duplicate the **Master** Worksheet to save a blank version for later use.
+1. Duplicate the **Master** Worksheet to work on in this session and save a blank version for later use.
 1. Invite 1 or more other people to join the Google Sheet.
    1. In the upper right of the Google Sheet, click the **Share** button.
    1. Add emails, and set permissions so players can access the Google Sheet.
 Or copy and share the sheet's URL.